Whimsy Stick

 Active sport / pet

-Border Collies, Australian Shepherds, sporting line retrievers, most working-bred companion dogs over 30 lbs Reinforced pole, 450-lb static line, lure rated for repeated grab-and-shake Pole cracks at base of grip after 2–4 weeks of daily use; lure tears within first week
+Border Collies, Australian Shepherds, sporting line retrievers, most working-bred companion dogs over 30 lbs Reinforced pole, 450-lb static line, lure rated for repeated grab-and-shake Pole cracks at base of grip after 2 to 4 weeks of daily use; lure tears within first week

 Working line